 Wassail, (pronounced ‘wah-sul’) is an old English mulled hot drink with mixed fruit juices, spices and usually some alcohol.

-This recipe is non-alcoholic but certainly can be spiked with liquor if desired!
+This recipe is a non-alcoholic Wassail recipe but certainly can be spiked with liquor if desired!
+Suggestion included below.

 What is Wassailing?

-The familiar Christmas carol refers to the practice of groups caroling at people’s homes and being given a steamy mug of the drink Wassail in exchange for their songs.
+It’s talking about groups of Christmas carolers being given a steamy mug of the drink Wassail in exchange for their songs.